mopidy/mopidy-spotify/README.rst

   - Browsing of personal, country, and global top tracks.
   - Update playlists when they are changed by other clients.
-  - Pause playback when play token is lost.

 **Config**